Destructor-Ben/TerraUtil/README.md

 Libraries for Terraria modding by Destructor_Ben.

 This repository includes:
-- TerraUtil.API, a library to make modding easier through various means.
+- `TerraUtil.API`, a library to make modding easier with various utilities.
-- TerraUtil.BuildSystem, an improved build system for tML.
+- `TerraUtil.BuildSystem`, an improved build system for tML.
-- TerraUtil.DevTools, a mod that can be installed in game to improve the developer experience.
+- `TerraUtil.DevTools`, a mod that can be installed in game to improve the developer experience.

 ## More Info